cactorium/cactorium.github.io/builds/auto-orchestra/motor-driver/motor-driver.md

 I'm guessing some of the protection diodes somewhere must've shorted out or something.
 There was a lot of overshoot on the motor output, and that was fixed by installing the bypass capacitors that I forgot about

-So all this paved the way to the next revision; a smaller board with easier access to the PWM pins and fewer capacitors
+So all this paved the way to the next revision; a smaller board with easier access to the PWM pins and fewer capacitors.

 ## Revision 2

 TODO layout here

+Here I also fried a bunch of MOSFETs from shorting the driver outputs.
+I guess maybe some kind of overcurrent protection might make sense...